test-where/test-where.github.io/_pages/effort-impact-and-experimentation-in-testing.md

 ---
-title: "Effort, Impact and Experimentation in Testing"
+title: Effort, Impact and Experimentation in Testing
-date: "2023-11-04"
+permalink: /effort-impact-and-experimentation-in-testing/
 ---

 This article aims to explain how effort/output/outcome/impact model and experimentation can be used together to build a better understanding about value and impact in software engineering.